pashnidgunde/OuchParser/readme.md

-# A simple outch parser
+# A simple ouch parser

 ## How to build
 ```